 Eligible students may apply to Santa Fe Community College’s Nursing Program, through the application link.
-The application may also be mailed or dropped off at the Nursing Department.

 When can I send in my application?